Your First Options Trade: A Step-by-Step Walkthrough

 - The five moves of a complete options trade, start to finish

-- How to pick a sensible strike and expiration for a first trade
+- How to pick a simple strike and expiration to start, and why it is only one of many

 - How to place a limit order instead of overpaying